 1. Into The Body

 Bent barbell row, dumbbell row (one arm or two), T-bar row, machine row,

 We’ll give him a 9.5 for form, 3.5 for color sense.

-Perhaps this explains why you get a wicked biceps pump when you train your back.
-It's all too easy to allow the arch to disappear when you use too much resistance for your strength levels (ego lifting) or arrive at the final, and hardest, repetitions, and become fatigued.
+back.
+It’s all too easy to allow the arch to disappear when you use too much

 2. Down From Overhead